top of page

 · Interest in America's political processes.

 Ultimately, whether outspoken or soft spoken, we are looking to select students who will thrive during the Washington Week experience, and for whom the experience will be both personally meaningful and transformative for their future endeavors in the service of others.
+This is in many ways the primary criteria we use to select our delegates.
+While there is a financial award to this program, we consider this less of a "scholarship program" and more of one that will help launch our delegates into a life of service to others.

 Our past experience has shown us the ideal candidate is one who is truly interested in public service, government and politics, leadership, and history, and one who has a demonstrated desire to serve others in a leadership capacity.
 We look for students who have experience working with others as part of public and community service activities, and those who have demonstrated a commitment to public policy in general, and often to a specific policy area that is shown in their activities and previous engagement in the school and community.